senzing-garage/docker-compose-demo/docs/docker-compose-rabbitmq-sqlite-cluster/README.md

 ## Re-run docker formation

-:thinking: **Optional:** After the launch and shutdown of the original docker formation, the docker formation can be brought up again without requiring initialization steps.
+:thinking: **Optional:** After the launch and shutdown of the original docker formation, the docker formation can be brought up again.
-The following shows how to bring up the prior docker formation again without initialization.

 1. Launch docker-compose formation.
    Example: